PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 Once your PlanktoScope is connected to the internet, by default it will attempt to share its internet access with any devices connected to the PlanktoScope by Wi-Fi or Ethernet.

+If you need to connect to a network which requires you to register your PlanktoScope's MAC address (also known as the "hardware address" of your PlanktoScope's network adapter(s)), please refer to [a subsection below](#check-your-planktoscopes-mac-addresses).

 ### Connect your PlanktoScope to an existing Wi-Fi network

 It's also possible to connect the PlanktoScope to an existing Wi-Fi network with internet access, but the PlanktoScope will be unable to make its Wi-Fi hotspot network while it is connected to an existing Wi-Fi network.
 Then, as long as the PlanktoScope is within range of that Wi-Fi network, the PlanktoScope software is only accessible either if 1) the existing Wi-Fi network (including its firewall settings) is configured to allow you to access the PlanktoScope via mDNS and your device and web browser support mDNS URLs (i.e. URLs ending in `.local`, like <http://planktoscope.local>) or if 2) you connect your device to the PlanktoScope via an Ethernet cable.